Lo-GR/Mr.RobogerFan/README.md

 * No known bugs at this time.
 Please contact a contributor to report any bugs found during use.

 ## _Future Updates_
-* Add different interactions when entering non-numbers or negative numbers into field
+* Add different interactions when entering non-numbers
 * Add more animations to text entering page
 * Add a reverse order option
+* Add an option to do negative numbers

 ## _Specs/Tests_